Asia Society

 How does Asia Society spend its money?

 Asia Society directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Asia Society tax-deductible?